OXID-eSales/user-centrics-documentation/installation.rst

 Installation
 ============

-:productname:`OXID Cookie Management powered by usercentrics` 2.0 is shipped with OXID eShop 7.x by default.
+:productname:`OXID Cookie Management powered by usercentrics` 3.0 is shipped with OXID eShop 7.1 by default and only supports Twig.

 So in a normal installation you don't need to install the module, you can start configuring it directly.